- Review of: Stansberry Research

 One of the issues I have is the way the material is marketed.
 While the “End of America” appears to be very well researched and everything Stansberry presents is factual — more than likely the outcome is a black swan event.
 Or even worse, it’s an event that’s impossible to time.

-This is wherein lies the problem with any prediction — financial or otherwise.
+This wherein lies the problem with any prediction — financial or otherwise.
 So more than likely this is a marketing technique to gain attention and attract new subscribers.
 After all if America weren’t ending, would you sign up?

 That isn’t to say you shouldn’t prepare for black swan events, you most certainly should.
 Without question, I recommend some portion of your portfolio to outlier events.
 That’s not to say I believe the world is going to end tomorrow, and from what I can gather neither does Porter.

 A Run-in With the SEC

-The other issue is Stansberry’s run-in with the SEC in 2003.
-I’ve read both Porter’s stance and the SEC ruling.
+The other issue was Stansberry’s run-in with the SEC in 2003.
+I’ve read both Porter’s stance (Editor’s Note: The old web site is no longer active.
+You can visit archive.org’s copy of the rebuttal from Stansberry) and the SEC ruling.
 Though the case is somewhat perplexing — and actually previously unheard of about a financial newsletter — the SEC stated he performed insider trading, yet never owned the stock, nor did he ever profit directly from the stock.

 In addition, the stock did go up in price, and the information was correct, just not the timing of it.
 So directly Stansberry never profited from this information, and only reported this information to it’s subscribers.
 So take this issue however you see it.
 Either way, it should be known that the firm has had a run-in with the SEC, and if anything likes to push the legal edge in some of its research.